hansroland/reflex-dom-inbits/tutorial.md

 Comments:

 * The function *radioBtn* contains the logic to create a radio button.
-* Like the previos radio button example with the function *radioGroup* from the *contrib* library, It uses an user defined datatype as paylod for the click event.
+* Like the previous radio button example with the function *radioGroup* from the *contrib* library, it uses an user defined datatype as payload for the click event.
-* Maybe you want to add an additonal Boolean parameter to specify whether a radio button is checked.
+* Maybe you want to add an additonal Boolean parameter to specify whether a radio button is initially checked.
 * Similar to the checkbox example, these radio buttons are userfriendly.
+You can click on the circle or on the label.
 * Depending on the checked radio button, the background color of the whole radio button changes.
-* This is an other example of event transformation.
+* Again we use event transformation.
 * We use the reflex function *holdDyn* to create a Dynamic value.
-I described it just below:
+I describe it just below:

 ### The Function *holdDyn*